sous-chefs/jenkins/README.md

 ### master

 The master recipe will create the required directory structure and install jenkins.
-There are two installation methods, controlled by the `node['jenkins']['master']['install_method']` attribute:
+There are  three installation methods, controlled by the `node['jenkins']['master']['install_method']` attribute:

 - `package` - Install Jenkins from the official jenkins-ci.org packages
 - `war` - Download the latest version of the WAR file and configure it with Runit
+- `msi` - Install Jenkins on Windows from the official jenkins-ci.org packages

 ## Resource/Provider